khalifehmoh/Book-search-Goodreads-API/README.md

-# Reflect App
+# Libry App
-A web app for book readers, which tracks progress, adds notes, along with a lot of other cool features.
+A web app for book readers, which tracks progress and adds notes, along with a lot of other cool features.